Concrete Slab Slope: Comprehensive Guide [2024]

 Grinding is an effective solution for rectifying minor slope irregularities.
 In this method, a grinding machine with diamond blades is used to remove the concrete protruding above the desired slope line.

-An additional advantage is that grinding can increase the smoothness of the concrete slab which helps in improving flow rate of drainage.
-On the flip side grinding creates dust and requires use of personal safety equipment, such as safety eyeglasses and face masks.
+An additional advantage is that grinding can increase the smoothness of the concrete slab which helps in improving the flow rate of drainage.
+On the flip side grinding creates dust and requires the use of personal safety equipment, such as safety eyeglasses and face masks.

 Resurfacing with Mortar to Add Concrete